SometimesRain/WinapiResizableTransparentWindow/README.md

 Creating a transparent window in GDI has two major challenges to overcome:
 * By default, the resize handles are messed up.
 Dragging the right or bottom border is impossible.
-* The window caption starts ignoring mouse input when it's resized
+* Window caption starts ignoring mouse input when the window is resized

 This small sample program solves these issues.